andrew/ultimate-awesome/README.md

 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-interviews](https://github.com/resumejob/awesome-interviews) - Resources for preparing tech interviews.
 - [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
-- [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
 - [awesome-gaussian-splatting](https://github.com/tomiwaAdey/awesome-gaussian-splatting) - A curated list of resources on Gaussian Splatting techniques, featuring seminal papers, cutting-edge research, practical implementations, and community discussions.
 Ideal for both beginners and experts.
 - [awesome-engineering](https://github.com/upgundecha/awesome-engineering) - A curated list of awesome engineering blogs, handbooks and open source repos from top technology companies.
 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.